-Atrial tachycardia is a fast heartbeat (arrhythmia).
+Atrial tachycardia is a fast heartbeat, called an arrhythmia.
 It's a type of supraventricular tachycardia (SVT).

-During an atrial tachycardia episode, the heart rate increases to more than 100 beats a minute before returning to a typical heart rate of around 60 to 80 beats a minute.
-An episode may start gradually or it may start abruptly.
-Atrial tachycardia can cause a feeling of a pounding or racing heartbeat, light-headedness, dizziness, and fainting.
+During an atrial tachycardia episode, the heart beats more than 100 times a minute.
+Then it returns to a heart rate of around 60 to 80 beats a minute.
+An episode may start slowly or it may start suddenly and quickly.
+It can cause a pounding or racing heartbeat, light-headedness, dizziness, and fainting.

-Atrial tachycardia is quite common.
+Atrial tachycardia is common.
 It may occur in people who have had heart surgery or who are pregnant.
-It can be triggered by infections, stimulant medications or alcohol.
+Infections, stimulant medicines or alcohol use may trigger it.

 Tests and procedures used to diagnose atrial tachycardia may include:

-Blood tests to check for thyroid disorders, heart disease or other conditions linked to atrial tachycardia
+- Blood tests.
+Blood tests are done to check for thyroid disorders, heart disease or other conditions that can affect the heartbeat.

-Holter monitor, a portable ECG device that is worn for a day or more to record the heart's rate and rhythm during daily activities
+- Holter monitor.
+This device is worn for a day or more to record the heart's activity during daily activities.

-Electrophysiological (EP) study and cardiac mapping, which allows the health care provider to see how electrical signals spread through the heart during each heartbeat
+- Electrophysiological (EP) study and cardiac mapping.
+This test is done in a hospital.
+It shows how electrical signals spread through the heart during each heartbeat.

-Medications.
-Medications may be prescribed to control the heart rate and restore the heart rhythm.
-Medications may need to be given by IV.
+- Medicines.
+Medicines may be given to control the heart rate and reset the heart rhythm.
+Some medicines may need to be given by IV.

-Cardioversion.
-In this procedure, a shock is delivered to the heart through paddles or patches on the chest.
-The current affects the electrical signals in the heart and can restore a typical heart rate.
-This procedure may be done if atrial tachycardia doesn't get better with vagal maneuvers or medication.
+- Cardioversion.
+Paddles or patches on the chest are used to give an electrical shock to the heart.
+The shock affects the heart's signals.
+It can reset the heart rate.
+This treatment may be done if atrial tachycardia doesn't get better with vagal maneuvers or medicine.

-Catheter ablation.
-A thin, flexible tube (catheter) is guided through a blood vessel, usually in the groin, and up to the heart.
+- Catheter ablation.
+A doctor guides a thin, flexible tube through a blood vessel, usually in the groin, and up to the heart.
 Sometimes more than one catheter is used.
-Sensors on the tip of the catheter use heat (radiofrequency energy) to create tiny scars in the heart.
-The scar tissue permanently blocks faulty electrical signals, restoring a regular heartbeat.
+Sensors on the tip of the catheter use heat energy, called radiofrequency energy, to create tiny scars in the heart.
+The scar tissue permanently blocks faulty electrical signals.
+This restores a regular heartbeat.